 No ‘green bullet’ – should carbon taxes be introduced in Sub-Saharan Africa?

-The IPCC’s Sixth Assessment Report, published last month, is the latest clarion call to decarbonise the global economy if the worst excesses of the climate crisis are to be averted.
+The IPCC’s Sixth Assessment Report, published in August, is the latest clarion call to decarbonise the global economy if the worst excesses of the climate crisis are to be averted.
 This is especially true in Sub-Saharan Africa, where floods and droughts are expected to have devastating effects.

 Carbon taxes – levies imposed on the carbon content of fossil fuels – can and must play a central role in reducing the GHG emissions causing this crisis.
 An academic consensus indicates that carbon taxes should be swiftly introduced in both high- and low-income countries to cut emissions and raise revenue, which is particularly important in low-income economies affected by COVID-19.